 Click Here for official / street exchange rate history.

-6. Currency is very confusing
+6. Currency in Iran is Very Confusing

 Rial is the official currency, but all prices are in Toman.
 It gets a bit confusing and you’ll most likely get a real hang of it right before you leave.